EU investigates claims Russia, China dumping steel on EU market

 Industry sources in Moscow said Russian companies exported about 724,000 tonnes of cold-rolled steel to the European Union in 2014, compared to 727 tonnes in 2013.

-(Reporting by Barbara Lewis in Brussels, Jack Stubbs and Svetlana Burmistrova in Moscow and David Stanway in Beijing; Editing by Susan Thomas and Michael Perry)
+(Reporting by Barbara Lewis in Brussels and Jack Stubbs and Svetlana Burmistrova in Moscow; editing by Susan Thomas)